 Not long after the Supreme Court decision overturning the federal ban on sports betting, Churchill Downs announced it was partnering with Golden Nugget Casino in New Jersey to offer sports betting in the Garden State.

 Additionally, the company signed a deal with SBTech.
 The global online casino software platform has been used widely in Europe, but this will be SBTech’s entree into the US regulated market.

-Sands Bethlehem owner Las Vegas Sands have always been vehemently against the legalization and regulation of online gambling.
+Sands Bethlehem owner Las Vegas Sands has always been vehemently against the legalization and regulation of online gambling.
 However, it sold to the casino to an Alabama Indian tribe for $1.3 billion in March 2018.

-Now its up to Wind Creek Hospitality, an affiliate of the Poarch Band of Creek Indians of Alabama, whether it wants to take Sands Bethlehem online or not.
+Now it’s up to Wind Creek Hospitality, an affiliate of the Poarch Band of Creek Indians of Alabama, whether it wants to take Sands Bethlehem online or not.
 Word is Wind Creek will keep the Sands management team in charge, which would suggest a future without online gambling.

 The Tribe does own a few other casinos, but doesn’t appear to have any current online gambling operations.
 Nor does it have partners in place which would suggest they are interested in going online right now.